maria-antoniak/goodreads-scraper/README.md

 # Test

-Run tests with `pytest` from root directory.
+Run tests with `pytest` from the root directory.

-<br><br>

-# Test

-You can run the provided test script to check that everything is working correctly.

-`./test_scripts.sh`

-This will create a directory called `test-output` in which you'll find the scraped books and reviews.

-<br><br>

 # Credit